Skip to content

 // '3 photos taken.'

-If the message has HTML and you want to render it in the template, set htmlSafe to true.
+If the message has HTML and you want to render it in a template, set htmlSafe to true.

 ts